 At the end of the day, a good fat is still a fat in terms of calories.
 Any labels on cooking oil that describe the oil as "light," are referring to the taste or color, not the fat or calorie content.
 All oils are 100 percent fat and are worth around 120 calories per tablespoon.

-The Bad: Saturated FatsThen there are the so-called bad fats—those apparently artery-clogging saturated fats from meat and dairy products.
+The Bad: Saturated FatsThen there are the so-called bad fats—those apparently "artery-clogging" saturated fats from meat and dairy products.
 These fats are solid at room temperature.
 Saturated fats have been shown to directly raise total and LDL (bad) cholesterol levels.
 Conventional advice has been to avoid them as much as possible.
-However, a meta-analysis published in the American Journal of Clinical Nutrition in early 2010 found no link between saturated-fat intake and increased risk of coronary heart disease or cardiovascular disease.
+However, a meta-analysis published in the Annals of internal medicine in March 2014 and another in the American Journal of Clinical Nutrition in early 2010 found no link between saturated-fat intake and increased risk of coronary heart disease or cardiovascular disease.
 Still, the Harvard School of Public Health, in a study published in March 2010, found that replacing saturated fats with an equal amount of polyunsaturated fats did indeed reduce the risk of coronary heart disease by 19 percent.

 Perhaps, then, saturated fats may not be so bad after all, and they are certainly an important source of vitamins and minerals.
 Plus, some argue that coconut oil and palm fruit oil, which are plant-based sources of saturated fats, may actually be beneficial because their particular fatty-acid make-up means they are metabolized differently in the body.
 Stearic acid, found in animal products and in some foods such as chocolate, gets a pass because much of it is converted by the body into oleic acid, a monounsaturated fat.
 Thus, saturated fats may be more beneficial, or at least more neutral, than we think.
 Yet although there are more and more scientific studies suggesting this is the case, there is, paradoxically, no broad consensus on this yet, especially among those designing dietary guidelines.
 The advisory committee for the 2010 Dietary Guidelines for Americans suggests a reduction of saturated-fat intake to no more than seven percent of daily intake, and little recognition that a high intake of carbohydrates, which tend to replace saturated fats in people's diets, are a factor in rising obesity rates and associated health problems.